 Creation.
 A Tribally sponsored general welfare program to provide bereavement benefits for members of the Nottawaseppi Huron Band of the Potawatomi is hereby established.

 Findings.
 The Tribal Council of the Nottawaseppi Huron Band of the Potawatomi finds that:

-The Constitution of the Nottawaseppi Huron Band delegates to the Tribal Council the responsibility for adoption of resolutions and laws not inconsistent with the Constitution to promote, protect and provide for public health, peace, morals, education and general welfare of the Band and its members.
+The Constitution of the Nottawaseppi Huron Band of the Potawatomi delegates to the Tribal Council the responsibility for adoption of resolutions and laws not inconsistent with the Constitution to promote, protect and provide for public health, peace, morals, education and general welfare of the Tribe and its members.

 The development and provision of adequate services for tribal members and their families is a critical priority in providing for the general welfare of tribal members.

 Amendment.
-This Program may be amended by the Tribal Council in accordance with the Constitution and any rules set forth governing amendment of laws of the Nottawaseppi Huron Band.
+This Program may be amended by the Tribal Council in accordance with the Constitution and any rules set forth governing amendment of laws of the Nottawaseppi Huron Band of the Potawatomi.

 Severability clause.
 If any provision of this chapter or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this chapter which can be given effect without the invalid provision or application, and to this end the provisions of this chapter are severable.

 Effective date.
 The general welfare program established by this chapter is effective as of the date of adoption by Resolution No. 01-19-12-09, as amended by Resolution Nos.
 02-16-14-11 and 01-18-18-06.
 Nothing in this program as amended entitles any beneficiary to additional retroactive benefits.

 For purposes of this chapter, certain terms are defined in this section The word "shall" is always mandatory and not merely advisory.